mseele/sve-backend/README.md

 # SVE Web Backend

-SVE Website Backend written in Rust and deployed as Docker Image
+SVE Website Backend written in Rust and deployed as Lambda on AWS